 Introduction

-The Structured Threat Information eXpression (STIXTM) framework defines eight top-level component data models: Observable, Indicator, Incident, TTP, ExploitTarget, CourseOfAction, Campaign, and ThreatActor.
+The Structured Threat Information eXpression (STIXTM) framework defines nine top-level component data models: Observable, Indicator, Incident, TTP, ExploitTarget, CourseOfAction, Campaign, ThreatActor, and Report.
 In addition, it defines a cross-cutting data model for expressing string-based properties as constrained by specific vocabularies.
 As part of this model, it defines numerous default vocabularies - defined lists of values to choose from when specifying certain properties in other STIX data models.
 These vocabularies are provided as the default lists, but the STIX data models also allow users to define their own vocabularies or even use values outside of any constrained vocabulary.
 Each default vocabulary in the Vocabularies data model is versioned separately.
 This specification covers default vocabularies that are relevant to STIX v1.2.

 In Section 1.1 we list additional specification documents, and in Section 1.2 we provide document conventions.
 In Section 2, we give background information to help the reader better understand the specification details that are provided later in the document.
 We present the Vocabularies data model specification details in Section 3.
 References are provided in the final section.